From gripping sports fixtures to unforgettable live performances, few venues capture collective excitement quite like the modern stadium.

 Why stadiums are a prime target

-Another published example occurred in 2023 at the UEFA Champions League final in Istanbul, Turkey.
-During the match between Manchester City and Inter Milan, a drone entered the airspace above the Atatürk Olympic Stadium, briefly disrupting the event.
-Security officials swiftly neutralised the drone using counter-drone technology.
+It’s something we all saw in 2023 at the UEFA Champions League final in Istanbul, Turkey.
+During the match between Manchester City and Inter Milan, a drone entered the airspace above the Atatürk Olympic Stadium, disrupting the event.
+Security officials swiftly neutralised the UAS using counter-drone technology.

-Only last year, in 2024, the stage drew silent at a Green Day Concert in Detroit.
+Then, in 2024, the stage drew silent at a Green Day Concert in Detroit.
 The show paused abruptly as an unauthorised drone was detected flying overhead.
-The band returned on stage 10 minutes later and the drone pilot was detained, facing up to a $30,000 fine.
+The band returned on stage 10 minutes later and the drone pilot was detained, facing a fine of up to $30,000.

 Neutralising the drone threat